coderlevv/lfshelper/README.md

 Provides a python3 command line tool which can generate shell scripts to build a [LFS system](https://www.linuxfromscratch.org/).

 The generated build scripts do *not* entirely automate an LFS build.
-E.g. most of the preparation steps and LFS configuration after the system was built is not covered by the build scripts.
+E.g. most of the preparation steps and LFS configuration after the system was built are not covered by the build scripts.

-The package was tested by successfully building a LFS 11.1 system.
+The package was tested by successfully building a LFS 11.3 system.
 However, no thorough testing was done e.g. on different host systems and/or with different python3 versions.
 So, use at your own risk!

 ## Installation
 Build the lfshelper package: